narwhalacademy/zebra-crossing/README.md

 - Keep a hidden, pen-and-paper log of suspicious incidents.
 - Make sure your partner is not getting information from previously shared accounts or because you left the [location share on within Google Maps](https://support.google.com/maps/answer/7326816?co=GENIE.Platform%3DAndroid&hl=en).
 - Review and redo the items in Levels 1-3 of this guide.
 Reset your passwords, check your privacy/data sharing permissions, and look up any apps you don't recognize on your computer and phone.
 - Keep an eye out for other signs.
-E.g. your phone battery doesnt' last very long anymore, or your laptop internet connection is slow.
+E.g. your phone battery doesn't last very long anymore, or your laptop internet connection is slow.
 Review the Coalition Against Stalkerware's [full of list of indicators](https://stopstalkerware.org/get-help/).
 - **Don't delete suspicious apps immediately** — you may need to keep them as evidence.
 Plus, deletion may also cause the situation with your partner to escalate.

 #### If you're pretty sure they're spying on you and you're scared: